ream/deprecated/docs/api.md

 app.generate({
   routes: {
     '/': true,
-    '/user/:name/': [{
+    '/user/:name/': [
-      name: 'egoist',
+      { name: 'egoist' },
-      name: 'trump',
+      { name: 'trump' },
-      name: 'my name'
+      { name: 'my name' }
-    }]
+    ]
   }
 })
 ```

-The value of each entry in `routes` option should be `true` of an array of params, and we compile it into valid string using [path-to-regexp](https://github.com/pillarjs/path-to-regexp#compile-reverse-path-to-regexp)
+The value of each entry in `routes` option should be `true` or an array of params, and we compile it into valid string using [path-to-regexp](https://github.com/pillarjs/path-to-regexp#compile-reverse-path-to-regexp)

 ###### homepage